 A very long 10-metre cable to ensure that you won’t need to mess about changing the plug socket very often

 3 different floorheads to cover whatever surface you need to clean and a whole bunch of different accessory attachments

-You get exceptional suction power that is as good as anything you will find anywhere and that includes Dyson.
+Exceptional suction power that is as good as anything you will find anywhere and that includes Dyson.

 This updated original Henry hoover is a rare product indeed.
-In this day and age some products such as phones and TV’s are discontinued and replaced with newer updated models after barely a year so it says a lot about this hoover that it has been around for decades and is still going strong.
+In this day and age, some products such as phones and TV’s are discontinued and replaced with newer updated models after barely a year so it says a lot about this hoover that it has been around for decades and is still going strong.

 This is still a brilliant and great value for money vacuum cleaner despite all the latest innovations from the like of Dyson and others.

 This version is very similar to the Xtra version except it is smaller and has less accessories.

 Numatic came to the conclusion that there were some users to whom the 9 litre waste bin and the number of floorheads was a bit over the top for some people, so they created this version with every day household use in mind.

 You get everything that the Xtra has but only one floorhead instead of three and it has a 6-litre waste bin instead of 9 litres on the Xtra.

 Bear in mind that 6 litres waste capacity is still very large compared to the vast majority of vacuum cleaners.